FAIR-by-Design-Methodology/FAIR-by-Design_ToT/resources/FAIR-by-Design_ToT_syllabus.md

 resourceURLType: "URL"
 targetGroup: "All Skills4EOSC project members that will need to develop learning materials for any type of project-related training."
 learningResourceType: "other"
+learningOutcome:
-learningOutcome: "- Define FAIR learning objects
+    - Define FAIR learning objects
     - Adapt and mix FAIR learning objects
     - Identify licenses and attribute correspondingly
     - Structure comprehensive learning materials
     - Manage file formats and tools
     - Define metadata using a schema
     - Create and publish FAIR-by-Design learning materials
     - Collaborate with other instructors
-- Assess FAIR-ness of existing learning objects"
+    - Assess FAIR-ness of existing learning objects
 accessCost: "N"
 expertiseLevel: "Beginner"
 ---